-Peptic ulcer: A peptic ulcer is a sore that forms when digestive juices wear away the lining of the digestive system.
-A peptic ulcer can occur in the lining of the stomach, duodenum, or lower part of the esophagus.
+A peptic ulcer is a sore that forms when digestive juices wear away the lining of the digestive system.
+A peptic ulcer can occur in the lining of the stomach, duodenum, or lower part of the oesophagus.
 Symptoms can include indigestion-like pain, nausea, and weight loss.

-Gastro esophageal reflux disease: Acid reflux occurs when stomach acid or bile flows back up into the esophagus, causing heartburn and other uncomfortable symptoms.
+Acid reflux occurs when stomach acid or bile flows back up into the oesophagus, causing heartburn and other uncomfortable symptoms.
 Most people experience acid reflux from time to time, especially after eating spicy food or heavy meals.
-When acid reflux happens more than twice per week, however, the condition is considered gastro esophageal reflux disease (GERD).
+When acid reflux happens more than twice per week, however, the condition is considered gastroesophageal reflux disease (GERD).

-Constipation: This is a rather common condition where a person has difficulty emptying their bowels.
-This is usually accompanied by hardened feces that is difficult and often painful to excrete.
+This is a rather common condition where a person has difficulty emptying their bowels.
+This is usually accompanied by hardened faeces that is difficult and often painful to excrete.

-Celiac disease: This is characterized by an immune reaction to eating gluten, a protein found in wheat, barley and rye.
-The classic symptom is diarrhea.
-Other symptoms include bloating, wind, fatigue, low blood count (anemia) and osteoporosis.
+This is characterized by an immune reaction to eating gluten, a protein found in wheat, barley and rye.
+The classic symptom is diarrhoea.
+Other symptoms include bloating, wind, fatigue, low blood count (anaemia) and osteoporosis.

 There are multiple ways of keeping your digestive system healthy to prevent the formation of any disease.

 - Keeping your weight in the healthy range.